kcl-lang/kcl-lang.io/docs/user_docs/getting-started/intro.md

 ## What is KCL?

 [KCL](https://github.com/kcl-lang/kcl) is an open-source configuration and policy language hosted by the Cloud Native Computing Foundation (CNCF) as a Sandbox Project.
 Built on a foundation of constraints and functional programming principles, KCL enhances the process of writing complex configurations, particularly in cloud-native environments.
 By leveraging advanced programming language techniques, KCL promotes improved modularity, scalability, and stability in configuration management.
 It simplifies logic writing, offers easy-to-use automation APIs, and seamlessly integrates with existing systems.
-KCL is short for Kubernetes Configuration Language.
+KCL is short for [Kusion](https://github.com/KusionStack/kusion) Configuration Language, as it was originally developed for the Kusion Platform.
+It has since been open sourced and made available to manage a wide variety of systems.

 ## Why KCL?